Discovery Server

 • Exit the setup tool

-• In your terminal, call turtlebot4-source to apply the new settings.
+• In your terminal, call turtlebot4-source to apply the new settings to your terminal.

 • Restart the ROS 2 daemon with turtlebot4-daemon-restart or ros2 daemon stop; ros2 daemon start